Dayton Visual Arts Center: Management and artists

-Eva Buttacavoli was named executive director of The Contemporary Dayton in December 2011.
-Before she served as the first executive director of FilmDayton where she promoted Dayton filmmakers as a resource for the industry through fundraising and marketing.
-Previously, she served as director of exhibitions and education at the Austin Museum of Art (AMOA) for eight years where she developed the Museum's lively, experimental and accessible programmatic identity.

-"When you have a period that does not have a name or definition.
-People have not put it in a box yet."
-Stated Eva in 2012 on the current Digital Arts Renaissance.
-"Right now, if you are reading the blogs and the art magazines there is not a name for this period of art right now, it's everything."

-Current staff in 2021 includes curator Michael Goodson who came from Columbus' Wexner Center for the Arts, Lauren Gleeson as Bookkeeper, Allison Messer is the director of Marketing, Beth DeVilbiss, event coordinator, and Cydnie King, curatorial assistant.

 Notable artist members of The Co. are Jud Yalkut, an internationally known pioneer in the field of video art and also internationally known teacher and artist Bing Davis who was one of the original 40 exhibitionists in 1991.
 In 2006, acclaimed sculptor, Jun Kaneko, presented his redesign for the opera Madame Butterfly in the gallery.

 A 2009 exhibit included work by Curtis Mann, a 2010 Whitney Biennial participant and in 2010 the "REACH Across Dayton" exhibit included work by Cuban-born artist Eduardo de Soignie and a public art installation by Juan-Si Gonzalez.
 A 2017 exhibit includes works by artist Glen Cebulash, professor and Art Department Chair at Wright State University.
 DVAC offered free studio space in exchange for conducting public programs, presented the Culture Lunch Series, artist technical assistance workshops, and the CityArt annual members show in which the work of more than 100 artists was on display in downtown windows, storefronts, and lobbies.

 Area organizations that have collaborated as affiliate members with The Co. include the Miami Valley Cooperative Gallery, Visual Arts Network (VAN), Miami Valley Arts Council, Sinclair Community College, The Rosewood Arts Centre, National Conference of Artists, and the Dayton Art Institute's artist cooperatives.
 Funding came from area foundations, individuals, corporations, and the Ohio Arts Council.